shaik1002/biggitlabbomb/doc/user/project/merge_requests/manage.md

 1. Select the appropriate fields and their values from the sidebar.
 1. Select **Update selected**.

-## Bulk edit merge requests in a group
+## Bulk edit merge requests at the group level

 DETAILS:
 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-These attributes are editable when you bulk edit merge requests for a group:
+When bulk editing merge requests in a group, you can edit the following attributes:

 - Milestone
 - Labels